XSecurity/XSecurity/README.md

 Support OS X Versions:
 Mavericks (10.9) , Mountain Lion (10.8)

 ##### INSTALLATION
 _____________________________

-- In some cases maybe not be necessary, but to be sure:
+- Most of the time this may not be necessary, but to be sure:
 In Xcode select the XSecurity Scheme.
 Go to "Edit Scheme" and set instances of "Build Configuration" to "Release"
+- Clean the build folder of the XSecurity project *Execute Alt-Shift-Cmd-K or hold Alt key while selecting  Main Menu -> Product -> Clean *In some cases XSecurity plug-in will not work if the build folder is not properly cleaned.
-- Execute build and it will automatically install the plugin into the correct directory ('~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/').
+- Execute build and it will automatically install the plug-in into the correct directory ('~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/').
 - Quit Xcode and start it again.
 (Make it sure that the Xcode process is fully terminated)
 This time XSecurity will be loaded, you will most likely find a menu item: XSecurity in the main menu.

 ##### HOW TO UNINSTALL
 _____________________________

 Delete the following directory:
-~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XSecurity.xcplugin
+~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XSecurity.xcplug-in

 ##### FEATURE LIST